 4. Government Support and Data Security

-The Indian government supports the outsourcing market through tax benefits, IT parks, and updated data protection laws.
-These measures boost confidence among American companies about security and data privacy.
+The Indian government supports the outsourcing market through tax benefits, IT parks in cities like Bangalore and New Delhi, and updated data protection laws.
+These business-friendly policies boost confidence among American companies about security and data privacy.

 5. Long-Term Strategic Value